 Using a litter tray is another option to try to confine the smell but a litter tray takes up valuable cage space and doesn’t really compensate for the poop flung out from the exercise wheel as they are running for several hours a night.

-How long can African Pygmy Hedgehogs go without food?
+How long can hedgehogs go without food?
 The general consensus is they can survive around ten days without food and there have been some tests done in controlled environments where this has been reproduced.
 This sounds plausible, as they are opportunistic eaters in the wild and there will be times when food is not readily available.

-What temperature does an African Pygmy Hedgehog need?
-They need a temperature around 72F (22C) but can survive on temperatures slightly below this if the temperature is much lower they can attempt to hibernate.
+What temperature does an hedgehog need?
+Pet hedgehogs need a temperature around 72F (22C) but can survive on temperatures slightly below this if the temperature is much lower they can attempt to hibernate.
 Hibernation would be fatal to a pygmy hedgehog kept as a pet, as they will starve to death because they will not have enough food reserves in their body to cope.